 If you’re 14 years or older, you can decide for yourself about having an abortion and you don’t need parental consent.

 Crisis pregnancy centers are places that may look like an abortion clinic and may have a similar name, but they do not provide abortions.
-Instead, their aim is to convince you not to have an abortion and continue the pregnancy instead.
-They are often funded by religious organizations, and staff at a crisis pregnancy center are usually volunteers with no medical training.
+These centers emphasize continuing with the pregnancy rather than having an abortion.
+Often the centers are supported by a religious order and may be staffed by volunteers with no medical training.
 They may perform ultrasounds, offer you baby clothes and supplies, or pray with you.
-If you think that you’re at a crisis pregnancy center when you intended to go to an abortion clinic, you should leave as soon as possible and seek care elsewhere.
+If you think that you have been referred to a crisis pregnancy center when you intended to go to an abortion clinic, you can leave and seek care elsewhere.

 When you arrive at an abortion clinic, someone will take your medical history and make sure that you’re certain of your decision.
 You may have an ultrasound to determine how far along you are in the pregnancy, and you may have bloodwork done.
 Depending on how far along you are, you may be able to choose to have a medical abortion or a surgical abortion.Medical Abortion

 A medical abortion can be done up until 70 days, or 10 weeks, of pregnancy and involves taking pills to cause your body to pass the pregnancy.

 Before having an abortion, an ultrasound examination may be necessary to confirm that the pregnancy is inside the uterus and not an ectopic pregnancy, a pregnancy that develops outside the uterus and can be life-threatening.
 Early in the pregnancy, an ultrasound probe placed into the vagina may need to be used to measure the pregnancy.
 You will then have a consultation with a healthcare provider, which can be done in-person at a clinic or via video consultation or telemedicine where those options are available.
 You will be counseled about how to take the medications and what to expect from the abortion process.